notfixingit3/wireguard_pihole/README.md

 # Ansible local files
-Edit hosts file and change IP to your new VM Public IP
+* Edit hosts file and change IP to your new VM Public IP
-Edit vars/main.yml and adjust as needed
+* Edit vars/main.yml and adjust as needed
-Install: ansible-playbook -i hosts tasks/main.yml -K
+* Install: ansible-playbook -i hosts tasks/main.yml -K

 # Wireguard UI
-Load up wiregguard UI https://<vm-ip>:8443/ *sometimes takes a second for it*
+Load up Wireguard UI https://<vm-ip>:8443/ *sometimes takes a second for it*
 * On Wireguard Clients Page, click New Client, enter name, leave the rest as default
 * Download user config or use QR code in Wirguard Mobile app
 * Apply settings in top right and test.

 # Changelog